-- Natural History Tour of the NC Aquarium
+- Take a Natural History Tour of the NC Aquarium

 - Study Dune Ecology

-Campers will be staying in beautiful, air-conditioned, gender-specific log cabins accompanied by a bathhouse and laundry facility.
+Campers will be staying in beautiful air-conditioned, gender-specific log cabins accompanied by a bathhouse and laundry facility.
 Each participant will have his or her own bed.
 Sea Turtle Camp staff members are housed on-site in adjoining cabins and will provide 24-hour, same gender adult supervision.
 The KOA campground is centrally located to all our diving needs.
-Travel only a few miles down the road you’ll come across our dive shop, certification training classroom, private practice pool, and the boat launch .
+Travel only a few miles down the road and you’ll come across our dive shop, certification training classroom, private practice pool and boat launch .

 Jen from Randolph, NJ – ” Sea Turtle Camp was life-changing for me.
 I made some amazing friends, learned what it was like to breathe underwater, helped sea turtles, and learned so, so much about marine biology!
 It has made me love marine science even more than I did before.
 After this camp, I am certain that marine biology is the path for me.
 This experience has not only taught me so much about marine life, but it has taught me how much that life needs our help.
 When camp ended, I felt like I could answer anything about conservation and I couldn’t wait to share it with my family and friends!
 I can honestly say it’s been pretty life changing.
 I have done some things people never get to do in their whole lives (like see a turtle nest hatch or go scuba diving!).
 Thank you sea turtle camp for making me a happier, smarter, and better person overall :)”

 Alyssa from Plattsburgh, NY– ” Our scuba instructor Brian taught us well and I felt safe with him while diving.
 The Sea Turtle Camp counselors are funny and nice.
 Everything you do is an awesome experience.
 The rooms were amazing.
 I hope I can come back next summer for advanced scuba.”